 Animals have intrinsic value, and they contribute to human health and wellbeing, they also have economic value and failure to account for animals puts human life at risk.

 The owner or carer of an animal is responsible for the welfare of that animal and should include consideration of its welfare in preparedness for, response to and recovery from an emergency.
+In the event of an emergency the owner of an animal/s should execute their own evacuation plan. , it is not necessary for the owner to contact the HMA to carry out their own evacuation.

 The ability of an owner or carer to address animal welfare issues may be hampered or prevented due to the nature of emergency.
 Encouraging people to take preparedness actions for their animals can have the additional benefit of improving the preparedness for their own safety and resilience.

 The plan clarifies roles and responsibilities between the various stakeholders for the delivery of response and recovery activities in relation to animal welfare in emergencies.
-This plan is used in conjunction with the City of Albany Local Emergency Management Arrangements.
+This plan is used in conjunction with the City of Albany Local Emergency Management Arrangements (LEMA).

 The City will work in collaboration with other stakeholders on animal welfare matters arising out of the emergency and shall agree on the distribution of duties, depending on resources available in each instance.

+CLASSIFICATION OF ANIMALS

+For the purposes of this PAWE, animals have been classified into the following five categories which have been defined in the Glossary of Terms and Acronyms.

+livestock

+horses

+companion animals

+animals in Perth Zoo or wildlife parks

+wildlife.

 1.1 Associated Documents and Legislation

-State Support Plan - Animal Welfare in Emergencies (Dept. of Primary Industries and Regional Development)
+State Support Plan - Animal Welfare in Emergencies (SSP – AwiE) (Dept. of Primary Industries and Regional Development – [DPIRD])

-City of Albany Local Emergency Management Arrangements
+City of Albany Local Emergency Management Arrangements (LEMA)

-City of Albany Emergency Evacuation Plan
+City of Albany Emergency Evacuation Plan (EEP)

-City of Albany Local Recovery Plan
+City of Albany Local Recovery Plan (LRP)

 The Emergency Management Act 2005